Anger and its destructive nature

 Anger is a killing thing: it kills the man who angers, for each rage leaves him less than he had been before - it takes something from him. - Louis L'Amour

-While we all feel angry at times, we need anger as part of the human condition.
+We all feel angry at times.
+We need anger as part of the human condition.
 It is a very important protective system that can prevent us from harm.
 The difficulty is when our anger gets out of control, it turns into a destructive force that can harm us, our relationships and how we feel about ourselves.
 People with anger issues often feel as though they have no control over their anger, they reach a point and they just snap.
 It is only later that they feel the guilt and the shame of their reaction.

 There are a range of angers, from frustration through to rage.
-Similarly there are a variety of ways that anger might be expressed.
-Some might supress their anger, yet snap at friends and family, sometimes over the smallest thing.
+Similarly, there are a variety of ways that anger might be expressed.
+Some might suppress their anger, yet snap at friends and family, sometimes over the smallest thing.
 Others become very calm when they get angry as they try to get the anger in control.
-Of course many of us shout and yell.
+Of course, many of us shout and yell.

 Expressing your anger can have its difficulties too.
 Often we seem to lose control of what we say or we feel that people aren’t listening or don’t understand our point of view.
 If you can manage it a better way is to be assertive.
 Assertive is different from angry in that you express your feelings and what you would like to happen rather than lashing out.

-The therapist will work through the real life situations helping you to identify the trigger points for your anger and how you can change your thinking to master the destructive thoughts and replace them with more helpful behaviours.
+Your therapist will work through real-life situations helping you to identify the trigger points for your anger and how you can change your thinking to master the destructive thoughts and replace them with more helpful behaviours.
 Often there will be tools and techniques that you can use in real life – such as learning how to be assertive, that can put you in the driving seat of your life once more.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.